 Here’s how it works:

-- Back Home Leaders identify an adult they can bring who would be a great addition to small group and who wasn’t planning to register for the conference
+- Back Home Leaders identify an adult they can bring who would be a great addition to small group

 - Back Home Leaders nominate them using the form, telling us why they would make a great small group supporter